-- Pros: Most efficient way to do, especially when the import is about very large multi-terabytes files.
+- Pros: Most efficient way to do, especially when import is about very large multi-terabytes files.

 The Nuxeo Bulk Document Importer is an importer framework provided as an addon that can be used to build custom importers.
 It relies on a standard crawler, transformer, writer schema.
-The Scan importer and CSV importer addons are using this framework (see next sections).
-This is a solution for mass import that can handle thousands of documents per second.
-You need to write your own Document Factory that will be in charge of the document creation logic in the repository.
-You can then quickly launch the import controlling how many documents are done in a batch, how many batches per transaction, etc.
+The Scan importer and CSV importer addons are using that framework (see next sections).
+It is the de-facto choice when you want to reach hyperscale numbers with importing content (up to 10 000s of documents per second).
+All you need to do is write your own Document Factory that will be in charge of the document creation logic in the repository.
+You can then easily launch the import controlling how many documents are done in a batch, how many batches per transaction, etc.

 Scan Importer is configurable via XML extensions for the metadata mapping.
 The documentation provides links to simple and advanced use cases

-Nuxeo CSV uses the importer framework and provides a UI to upload a CSV file.
-The content of this file will be used to map columns values to properties of created documents.
+Nuxeo CSV makes use of the importer framework and provides a UI to upload a CSV file whose content will be used to map columns values to properties of created documents.

 You can straightly use the REST API and implement the importing logic you need from there.